insios/generic-chart/chart/README.md

 # INSIOS/generic-chart

-Generic Helm chart for various applications.
+A generic Helm chart for any application with any number of resources of any kind.

 See [https://github.com/insios/generic-chart](https://github.com/insios/generic-chart)